-The Nominating and Corporate Governance Committee comprises three directors: Sir Anthony A. Greener (Chairman), Mr. Adrian T. Dillon and Mrs. Renu S. Karnad.
-Each of Sir Greener, Mr. Dillon and Mrs. Karnad satisfies the "independence" requirements of the NYSE listing standards.
+The Nominating and Corporate Governance Committee comprises four directors: Ms. Françoise Gri (Chairman) and Messrs.
+Adrian T. Dillon, John Freeland and Gareth Williams.
+Ms. Françoise Gri was appointed as the Chairman and a member of the Nominating and Corporate Governance Committee from February 14, 2020 and Mrs. Renu S. Karnad was a member of the Nominating and Corporate Governance Committee until February 13, 2020.
+Each of Ms. Gri and Messrs.
+Dillon, Freeland and Williams satisfies the "independence" requirements of the NYSE listing standards.

 The principal duties and responsibilities of the nominating and governance committee are as follows: